choyoon88/louquiz/README.md

 - __Next Button__

-  - Next button is hidden by default but will show up once the user selects the answer.
+  - Next button is hidden by default but will show up once the user selects an answer.
   - Next button is also designed to be hidden when the user clicks the Next button.

   ![Next btn](readme-images/next.png)